-The ADAL.js library exists as a solution to all five of the OAuth grants specifically when working against AAD as the identity provider.
+The ADAL.js library exists as an authentication solution specifically for when working against AAD as the identity provider.
 Unfortunately, it is currently not well maintained and is over complicated.
 From a user experience perspective, the implementation discussed in this post avoids the need to redirect in order to authenticate.
 It happens seamlessly in the background via a hidden iframe.

 A great article on the OAuth grants, agnostic of implementation, can be found here.

 Thanks to my colleague Paul Lawrence for writing the first iteration of this code.

 This code has a dependency on jQuery, mostly just for promises.
 I know, old school.
 I expect I’ll write an es6/2016 version of this soon enough but it shouldn’t be a challenge to convert this code yourself.

 As I know I’ll get comments about it if I don’t mention it, this code doesn’t send and verify a state token as part of the grant flow.
 This is optional as far as the OAuth specification is concerned but it should be done as an additional security measure.

 Although I’m Microsoft stack developer and have only tested this with AAD as the identity provider, I believe that it should work for any identify provider that adheres to the OAuth specification for authentication.
 You would need to play around with the authorisation server URL as login.microsoftonline.com is specifically for authenticating to AAD.
 I’d love feedback on this.